 Please note the Australian Consulate-General does not manage enquiries relating to visas or entry-exit requirements to Australia, New Caledonia or Wallis-and-Futuna, or Canada and we are unable to escalate applications or issues with the authorities in Australia, New Caledonia or Wallis-and-Futuna, or Canada.

-Canadian citizens must enter Canada on a Canadian passport if arriving by air.
+Canadian authorities advise Canadian citizens must enter Canada on a Canadian passport if arriving by air.

-Canadian citizens living in New Caledonia and requiring official documents, can contact the Consular and Passports Section of the Canadian High Commission in Canberra for assistance.
+Canadian citizens travelling or living overseas who wish to vote in Canadian elections should contact the Consular Section of the Canadian High Commission in Canberra for information and assistance.

-Canadian citizens travelling or living overseas who wish to vote in Canadian elections can contact the Consular Section of the Canadian High Commission in Canberra for information.
+Canadian citizens living in Wallis-and-Futuna and requiring official documents, including Canadian passports, should contact the Consular and Passport Section of the Canadian High Commission in Wellington for assistance.

 Please note Canadian consular assistance mailboxes work on a triage basis.
 If your request requires urgent attention, please mark URGENT in your email subject.

 Further information, including Canadian passports and other forms, is available at www.australia.gc.ca.

 Please note the Consular Sharing Agreement with Canada does not extend to assistance with Canadian visas, transits, immigration, biometric data collection, work, study, taxation, trade or social security enquiries.
 These matters are managed by Canadian Immigration and Citizenship Services.